Robotic Engineering and Artificial Intelligence MEng/BEng (Hons)

 30 credits

 You will be introduced to fundamental electronic components, their application in the design of electromechanical systems, and communication of engineering design ideas through integrating engineering drawing and 3D solid modelling.
 This module encourages the use of simulation tools for the design and analysis of the systems to enhance analytical as well as employability skills.
-The module also involves the IMechE Design Challenge as a part of the curriculum, giving you an opportunity to work in a team to produce engineering artefacts that are capable of accomplishing tasks, as well as developing interpersonal skills in order to enhance the your employability.
+The module also involves the IMechE Design Challenge as a part of the curriculum, giving you an opportunity to work in a team to produce engineering artefacts that are capable of accomplishing tasks, as well as developing interpersonal skills in order to enhance your employability.

 Microcontrollers and Interface Electronics